MBBS Abroad 2026: Is It Worth It? Key Facts for Indians

 | Countries Exempt from FMGE | Students who have pursued medical studies in Australia, Canada, the United Kingdom, the United States of America, or New Zealand, and are recognized as medical practitioners in those countries, are typically exempt from FMGE. |

-| Popular Countries | Russia, Georgia, and Philippines are popular destinations for Indian students due to lower costs compared to private colleges in India. |
+| Popular Countries | Students often choose Russia, Georgia, and the Philippines for MBBS abroad due to lower tuition fees compared to Indian private medical colleges. |

-| FMGE Passing Rate | Overall statistics reveal that only about 23% of Indian students who graduated from foreign medical colleges cleared the FMGE. |
+| FMGE Passing Rate (2026) | Approximately 23% of Indian students who complete MBBS from foreign universities pass the FMGE exam, as per recent statistics. |

 | FMGE Exam | FMGE (Foreign Medical Graduate Examination) 2026 is a compulsory licensing test conducted by the NBEMS for Indian/OCI citizens with MBBS degrees from outside India. |